mebble/trumpposite/README.md

 - [ ] Use context from the previous/next words
 - [ ] Get opposite emoji sentiments
 - [ ] Find a better language API
+- [ ] Cache and post later if POST rate limited (using error code 261)